cloudmesh-community/book/chapters/cloud/qemu.md

 ----------------------

-Now, if you want to just boot from the image file without the ISO file (for example if you have finished installing and now you always want to boot the installed system), you can just remove the `-cdrom` option:
+Now, if you want to just boot from the image file without the ISO file (for example, if you have finished installing and now you always want to boot the installed system), you can just remove the `-cdrom` option:

     $ qemu-system-x86_64 -m 1024 -boot d -enable-kvm -smp 3 -net nic -net user -hda testing-image.img